fygar256/Maneaters/README.md

-# robots
+# Maneaters
-The Raging Robots.

-Cのcursesのゲームの習作です。

-linuxのコンソールで動きます。ncurseswを使っています。

-ncurseswがないと動かないので、
+For linux console.
+using ncursesw.

-sudo apt-get install libncursesw5-dev
+First, Install ncursesw like this: sudo apt-get install libncursesw5-dev

-として、インストールして下さい。

-コンパイルは、Makefile があるので、make して下さい。
+to compile:

-それか、cc robots.c -o robots -lncursesw　と、コンパイルできます。
+cc maneaters.c -o maneaters -lncursesw

-Instruction of Raging Robots Ver 0.8
+Instruction of Maneaters Ver 0.9

-Mission : survive from raging robots.
+Mission : survive from Maneaters.

 ＃ --- Rock , which robot dies if robots touch.

-＠ --- Raging Robot , which chases you step by step.
+Ｏ --- Maneaters , which chases you step by step.

-Ｏ --- You , control and run away from the robots.
+＠ --- Player, control and run away from the Maneaters.

 <a href="https://imgur.com/oaD71xN"><img src="https://i.imgur.com/oaD71xN.png" title="source: imgur.com" /></a>